-Andy Dent • over 1 year ago
+Andy Dent • about 2 years ago

 There's a clause I just noticed in the App Review Guidelines:

 "Apps that use Bitmojis cannot:

 Modify or allow users to modify Bitmoji artwork in any way, including adding a body, text, or creative element